mstdokumaci/torpedo/README.md

 torpedo
 =======

-We start moving with contsant speed of S from location A, in order to catch a moving object with constant speed from location B to location C. The target object is going to arrive location C at the time of T. We won't be able to catch it before reaching destination if we are not fast enough.
+We start moving with contsant speed of S from location A, in order to catch a moving object with constant speed from location B to location C. The target object is going to arrive location C in D hours.
+We won't be able to catch it before reaching destination if we are not fast enough.

 ## How to install
 ```sh